-When you notify your insurance company of a claim for damages, it will often send out one of its “preferred contractors,” assuring you it’s the fastest way to restore your home to its original state.
+When you notify your insurance carrier of a claim for damages, they will often send out a “preferred contractor,” assuring you that using someone from within their network is the fastest way to restore your home to its original state.
 It’s also an attempt by your insurer to control costs and possibly prevent you from hiring your own contractor.
 Most insurance companies have some type of agreement in place where preferred contractors work for a reduced rate in return for the volume of work the insurance company sends them.

 While there is nothing inherently wrong with working with an insurance company contractor, you should know that you are not required to do so.